kurrik/hono-simple-google-auth/README.md

 ## Cloudflare Workers Integration

 No special configuration is required!
-Just use as above.
-However, make sure your `wrangler.toml` or deployment configuration allows environment variables for your Google client ID and secrets.
+Just use the async provider pattern as shown above.
+This allows you to access `c.env` for secrets and environment variables in a type-safe way.

 **Example:**